vinibraun/devices-api/README.md

-# Devices API – Documentação Técnica
+# Devices API – Technical Documentation
-Esta branch contém os detalhes técnicos da implementação da Devices API, incluindo decisões arquiteturais, padrões aplicados, desafios enfrentados e estratégias de desenvolvimento.
+This branch contains the technical details of the Devices API implementation, including architectural decisions, applied patterns, challenges faced, and development strategies.

-## Visão Geral
+## Overview
-A Devices API foi projetada como uma solução RESTful para o gerenciamento de dispositivos.
-O objetivo foi criar uma base sólida, extensível e testável, aplicando boas práticas de engenharia de software.
+The Devices API was designed as a RESTful solution for device management.
+The goal was to create a solid, extensible, and testable foundation by applying software engineering best practices.

-## Arquitetura e Padrões
+## Architecture and Patterns
-- Arquitetura em camadas: controller, service, repository, dto, mapper e entity.
+- Layered architecture: controller, service, repository, dto, mapper, and entity.

-- Separação clara entre entidades de persistência e objetos de transporte (DTOs).
+- Clear separation between persistence entities and data transfer objects (DTOs).

-- Padrão DTO + MapStruct para abstrair a lógica de conversão entre modelos de domínio e representação externa.
+- DTO + MapStruct pattern to abstract the conversion logic between domain models and external representations.

-- Validações com Jakarta Bean Validation via anotações nas classes DTO.
+- Validation using Jakarta Bean Validation via annotations in DTO classes.

-- Testes de integração com MockMvc e banco de dados H2 em ambiente isolado.
+- Integration tests using MockMvc and H2 database in an isolated environment.

-- Configuração de profiles para ambiente de desenvolvimento (H2) e produção (PostgreSQL via Docker).
+- Environment profiles configured for development (H2) and production (PostgreSQL via Docker).

-## Tecnologias e Ferramentas
+## Technologies and Tools
 - Java 21

 - Spring Boot 3.5.0

 - Maven

-- PostgreSQL (persistência)
+- PostgreSQL (persistence)

-- H2 (testes)
+- H2 (tests)

 - Spring Data JPA